Heritage tiling and mosaic

 From the mid-19th century, UK.
 Important manufacturers, makers and installers of mosaic such as Oppenheimer Ltd in Manchester, Powell & Sons and Jesse Rust & Co. in London.

 |Origin in the UK||From around 150 CE, after the Romans established themselves, to the 4th century.
 Modern mosaic in Britain began in the mid-19th century under the aegis of Henry Cole at the new South Kensington Museum (V&A).
 The first pavements and images appeared in the 1860s.|

-Subsequently, from the mid-19th to the mid-20th centuries, churches, grand municipal buildings, wealthy owners of grand private houses all required mosaic decoration as a matter of fashion and prestige.
-This continued into the 1960s, a golden age for grand public mosaics: the huge mosaic walls designed by John Piper in the BBC TV Centre, White City (now listed) and the Birmingham Chamber of Commerce; the Merrion Centre Mosaic mural in Leeds by Eric Taylor; the Three Ships panel on the old Co-op façade in Hull, Alan Boyson.
-At the same time the great mosaic making and fixing such as Oppenheimers, Manchester, flourished.
+From the mid-19th to the mid-20th centuries, churches, grand municipal buildings and wealthy owners of grand private houses all required mosaic decoration as a matter of fashion and prestige.
+Consequently, the great mosaic making and fixing companies such as Oppenheimer Ltd. in Manchester, flourished.
+Following the second world war and into the 1960s, when the modernist movement inspired bold new adventures in architecture, a golden age for grand public mosaics ensued.
+Notable examples include the John Piper mosaic murals for the prestigious new BBC TV Centre, London (now listed) and the Birmingham Chamber of Commerce; the Merrion Centre Mosaic mural in Leeds by Eric Taylor (now at Leeds College of Art); the huge Three Ships mosaic mural on the old Co-op building in Hull by Alan Boyson (currently under threat of demolition), to name but a few.

 - Pique assiette – using broken pieces of crockery, often own old items, making it very personal, or can be a very cheap way of procuring materials.

 - Opus sectile – can be of glass.

 - Training issues: There are few formal training opportunities in heritage tiling and mosaic

 - Ageing workforce: Some skilled practitioners are reaching retirement age